-"Time and again it strikes us how insufficiently prepared some companies go to another country without having studied local conditions in detail," says Stefan Gerig, Head of Export Finance at Credit Suisse.
-Tapping into a new export country can, in some cases, be a long process.
-Credit Suisse supports companies with corresponding financial products and loans.
+Good preparation is crucial.
+"Time and again, we notice that some companies enter a new market without having studied the country's conditions in detail," says Stefan Gerig, Head of Export Finance at Credit Suisse.
+He advises companies regarding financial products and loans.
+Tapping into a new export country can be a long process in some cases.